hesselberthlab/lab-website-new/_pages/positions.md

 Center](https://medschool.cuanschutz.edu/colorado-cancer-center/education/creu-program-resources).
 See those sites for details.

-### Graduate students
+## Graduate students

 We welcome new graduate students interested in projects focused on RNA biology, technology development, RNA therapeutics, and computational biology.
+A feature of student projects in our lab is that they usually span "wet" and "dry" approaches, from molecular analysis of RNA and RNA sequencing to the analysis of large DNA sequencing data sets.
 Please contact Jay to discuss opportunities.

 We value perspectives of people from all backgrounds and are committed to providing a equitable and inclusive training environtment free of bias and discrimination.

-### Postdoctoral fellows
+## Postdoctoral fellows

 We are always looking for talented and curious postdoctoral fellows.
 Please contact Jay directly to discuss opportunities.